Consecutive vs. Concurrent Sentences: All You Need To Know

 Judges decide when to impose consecutive sentences, where they are served one after another (like falling dominoes), or concurrent sentences, where they are served simultaneously (like parallel bars).

-When an offender’s crimes are not very serious and are part of a single criminal episode, a judge may have the discretion to order concurrent sentences.
+When an offender’s crimes are not very serious and are part of a single criminal episode, a judge may be able to order concurrent sentences.

 Key Differences Between Concurrent and Consecutive Sentences